zammad/zammad-admin-documentation/system/objects.rst

       Especially in ticket scope this also means that newly added attributes will be indicated as "changed" to agents that view the ticket.
-This may interfere with Zammads tabs behavior.
+This may interfere with Zammad's tabs behavior.

 .. toctree::
    :maxdepth: 1